XrXr/xrxr.github.io/content/post/arm64-movn/index.md

 ## Strategy using `MOVN`

 Using `MOVN` and `MOVK` gives a pretty good strategy for negative numbers.
 Sometimes, the whole sequence takes fewer than 64 bits.
 That's shorter than `movabs` from x86-64, which uses a 64-bit immediate.

-For the constant `N`, pick a 16-bit chunk in that is not all bits set and use a `MOVN` to set the chunk, filling all other chunks with ones as well.
-If no such chunk exists, then all bits are set, and we're done with a single `MOVN`.
-Otherwise, set other chunks of `N` with `MOVK`.
+Pick a 16-bit chunk in the constant is not all bits set and use a `MOVN` to set the chunk, filling all other chunks with ones as well.
+If no such chunk exists, then all bits are set, and a single `MOVN` finishes the job.
+Otherwise, set other chunks with `MOVK`.

-If there is even a single 16-bit chunk of ones in `N`, the initial `MOVN` finishes setting two chunks or more in one go, beating out only using `MOVK`.
-`MOVZ` covers positive numbers and `MOVN` covers the negatives.
+If there is even a single 16-bit chunk of ones in `N`, the initial `MOVN` finishes setting two chunks or more in one go, beating out the one-chunk-at-a-time `MOVK`. `MOVZ` covers positive numbers and `MOVN` covers the negatives.

 This strategy is not limited to negative numbers.
 For example, it sets `0x7000_ffff_cafe_ffff` with just two instructions.

 ## Play with it!

 On a browser with WASM support, there should be an interactive toy below that implements the `MOVN` strategy.
 It only uses `MOVN` and `MOVK`, so don't expect the shortest possible sequence for all inputs.
-(For one, it won't attempt to use a [bitmask immediate](https://dougallj.wordpress.com/2021/10/30/bit-twiddling-optimising-aarch64-logical-immediate-encoding-and-decoding/).)
+(For one, it doesn't attempt to use a [bitmask immediate](https://dougallj.wordpress.com/2021/10/30/bit-twiddling-optimising-aarch64-logical-immediate-encoding-and-decoding/).)
 It's made with [`capstone-rs`](https://github.com/capstone-rust/capstone-rs) compiled through [`wasm32-unknown-emscripten`](https://doc.rust-lang.org/stable/rustc/platform-support/wasm32-unknown-emscripten.html).
-Please excuse the huge 3MB download size -- I made no effort minimizing it.
+It assembles the machine code bytes only to run it through a disassembler as an elaborate way of verifying the logic.

 {{<html>}}
 <input type="text" id="constantInput" value="0x7000_ffff_cafe_ffff"></input>